Tufuwu/test9/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report something that's not quite right
+about: Create a report to help us improve
 title: ''
-labels: bug
+labels: ''
 assignees: ''

 ---